Webklex/helpers/README.md

 ## Security

-If you discover any security related issues, please email webklex@gmail.com instead of using the issue tracker.
+If you discover any security related issues, please email info@webklex.com instead of using the issue tracker.

 ## Credits

 - [Webklex][link-author]
 - Andrew Brown
-- [All Contributors][link-contributors]
+- All Contributors

 ## License